denhamparry/website/content/talks.md

 From attending this session, you’ll leave with a Purple Team understanding of core concepts within Kubernetes, that defence is strengthened with depth, and how we can defend from Script Kiddies to Nation States.

-### KernelCon - Kubernetes Secuirty: Learn By Hacking
+### KernelCon - Kubernetes Security: Learn By Hacking

 - Where: [KernelCon 2022](https://kernelcon.org/training#k8sec)
 - Date: 30th - 31st March 2022